oconnor-kevin/OTC/README.md

 [exp_cost, P, ~] = exact_otc(Px, Py, c, 0)
 ```

-Note that the last argument indicates whether the runs should be timed.
-If you would like to time each iteration, run
+Note that the last argument indicates whether the runs should be timed (for the runtime experiment).
+In practice, one will typically call `exact_otc` with this flag set to 0.
+However, if you would like to run the algorithm and time each iteration, run

 ```
 [exp_cost, P, times] = exact_otc(Px, Py, c, 1)